roytang/blog/content/post/2006/05/gmail-raises-the-bar-for-everyone.md

 Anyways.. they use javascript browser detection and it's not really obfuscated

-in the newest version, just stop the page load on the "Loading&#8230;" screen and
+in the newest version, just stop the page load on the "Loading... " screen and

 view source.